-Their Grill Bar is ranked among the best 30 Baltic Restaurants by White Guide Nordic.
+White Guide Nordic ranks Their Grill Bar among the best 30 Baltic Restaurants.
 The focus is on sushi and robata-grilled dishes.

 For a good mid-range Japanese offer check out Yakuza Sushi which has a great reputation.

-Tokyo City is a small chain of sushi restaurants which are perfect for a quick lunch or snack.
+Tokyo City is a small sushi restaurant chain perfect for a quick lunch or snack.

 And as I mentioned earlier the Gastro area of the Central Market has Tarpaccio, Yaki and Nama.

 ⇒ Beautiful Japan is one of my favorite countries to visit.
 Check out my posts on One Day in Tokyo, 2 Day Itinerary Kyoto, 10 Day Japan Itinerary, What is Japan Famous For?
 31 Japanese Claims to Fame, 9 Beautiful Japan Famous Landmarks, the best things to do in Kanazawa and what to expect on the Nakasendo Trail.

 There is a rather thriving Uzbekistan Cuisine movement happening in Latvia!
 Who would have guessed?
 I went to a fantastic restaurant called Maja, which is in the Pardaugava area (combine lunch with checking out its wooden houses).

 This lovely restaurant is in what was a nineteenth-century private home.
 The little square it is in also has a market on Saturdays.

 Anyway, Maja Riga is not an entirely Uzbek restaurant but the owners are from Uzbekistan.
 When I go to restaurants like this, I ask the waiter what dishes they are best known for and then order those.

 I started my meal at Maja with a delicious Uzbek-style soup.
 The soup was a tomato-based broth filled with vegetables, noodles and some beef and was rather spectacular.